heroku/heroku-container-tools/README.md

 # Heroku Container Tools CLI plugin

+**/!\ This plugin is deprecated.
+Please see our [Container Registry and Runtime](https://devcenter.heroku.com/articles/container-registry-and-runtime) instead.**

 Heroku Toolbelt plugin to help configure, test and release apps to Heroku using local containers.

 ## Installation